UCSD-PL/impscript/README.md

       file.n.is   1) Type check and insert casts in file.n+1.is
                   2) Type check file.n+1.is (sanity check)

+      file._.is   1) Type check and insert casts in file.99999.is
+                  2) Type check file.99999.is (sanity check)

       file.is     1) Type check file.is